nosdav/spec/README.md

 ## New account provision

-New account provision out of scope of this specification, but users are assumed to be on the nostr network.
-Per user storage is a recommended strategy for a nosdav provider, of for the rest of this spec is assumed to be the form /root/nostr-id/ where nostr-id is the nostr pubkey
+Provisioning of new accounts is outside the scope of this specification.
+However, it is assumed that users are on the Nostr network.
+A recommended strategy for a NosDAV provider is to use per-user storage in the form of '/nostr-id/', where 'nostr-id' is the Nostr public key

 ## HTTP Verbs

-Nosdav supports the retrieval and storage of any type of file using the following HTTP verbs:
+NosDAV supports the retrieval and storage of any type of file using the following HTTP verbs:

 ### GET